joergmlpts/imagebackup/README.md

 ## Virtual Partitions

-At a higher level, two command-line utilities based on this low-level code are also included.
-Its features are as follows:
+At a higher level, three command-line utilities based on this low-level code are also included.
+Their features are as follows:
-* They read partclone, partimage and ntfsclone images, verify checksums and dump headers.
+* They read partclone, partimage and ntfsclone images, verify checksums and list contents.
 * They mount partclone, partimage and ntfsclone images - the backup of a partition - as virtual partitions.